astark117/SAN-ORD-Flights-Analysis-1997-2007/README.md

 - Airport code and location dataset
 - Airline code and name dataset

-All data sources have been uploaded as tables in a SQLite database.
+All data sources have been uploaded as tables in a SQLite database named FlightsDB.db